 It provides information, advice and referrals to help autistic people, their supporters and professionals.

 The friendly team offers expert advice in many areas, including:

-Autism Connect is now available in the ACT region.
+Autism Connect is now available in the ACT region, Tasmania and Victoria.
 It is rolling out across Australia and will be available in all states by mid 2021.
 Please stay tuned to this page, Amaze’s social media and our online newsletter to find out when it’s ready in your state.

 Autism Connect is delivered by Amaze.